 Once you have the final pitch in writing, you will need to practice, then practice, then practice some more.
 Your pitch should be spoken in a confident and compelling manner without notes.

-- Deliver your speech out loud to ensure it flows smoothly and addresses your career highlights.
+- Deliver your pitch out loud to ensure it flows smoothly and addresses your career highlights.
 Practice it until you have the main points memorized.
-Practice until you can repeat it when someone shakes you from your sleep at 3:30am and you maintain your passion when saying it.
+Practice until you can repeat it when someone shakes you from your sleep at 3:30AM and you maintain your passion when saying it.

 Sample Pitch 1